-Coming soon pages (or holding pages for short) seem to be the norm when launching a fresh website.
+Coming soon content pages (or holding pages for short) seem to be the norm when launching a fresh website.
 Developers rely on them to build a newsletter before the website is even published, and they alert users that new content is coming on the web.

 Yes, it’s all great, but people fail to realise that there are some serious downsides to launching a domain as a coming soon page featuring little to no content.